 Look to our own behaviors.
 What are our children observing and learning from us?
 How do we treat others?
 Solve our own problems?
 How are we treating our children?
 Are we explicitly or subtly comparing them?
 Favoring one?
 Casting them in roles such as the athletic one, the smart one, the difficult one?
 Do we work so hard at treating them fairly and equitably, that we’ve created an unhealthy focus on each insisting on getting their share, rather than creating a general atmosphere of mutual respect, support, and fairness?

 Address sibling abuse.
 Not all fighting between children is sibling rivalry; children can be bullies or abusers.
-What distinguishes abusive behaviors is that their purpose is to tear down or harm the other child, not to compete for parental attention.
+What distinguishes abusive behaviors is that they aim to tear down or harm the other child, not compete for parental attention.
 Mutual consent is lacking.
 One child is always the victim and may consistently try to avoid the aggressor(s).
 Sometimes the victim may then turn around and abuse a younger child.
 Physical abuse includes the use of weapons or age inappropriate hitting, choking, biting, or slapping.
 Emotional abuse can include severe ridiculing, intimidating, teasing or provoking.
 Sexual abuse includes sexual touching and indecent exposure.
 If you suspect abuse seek help.
 A trained professional will be able to more objectively evaluate what is going on, advise you, and provide the help family members need.

 Enjoy your vibrant family.
-As parents turn over responsibility for resolving sibling conflict to the siblings and as children develop their skills in self-advocacy, problem solving, and conflict resolution, things will improve.
+As parents turn over responsibility for resolving sibling conflict to the siblings and as children develop their skills in self-advocacy, problem-solving, and conflict resolution, things will improve.
 As parents worry less about the fighting, their own energy and attention is freed up for other things.
 But lest things get too tranquil, the occasional flare-up will add a little spice to your day, just as it does to your children’s.